"let us respect other religions as we respect our own. mere tolerance thereof is not enough."GHANDI

 Through the teaching of Religious Education, we build on our Westbury Park school ethos of being respectful and responsible.
 We aim to promote an understanding of all cultures and religions whilst celebrating them and understanding the importance of challenging discrimination and prejudice.

 Throughout their time at Westbury Park, children will learn about many different religions and cultures through the use of Discovery RE and develop their empathy for others.
 Each year group studies three blocks of RE during the year and, in Key Stage 2, this is taught in PPA.
-Discovery RE encourages children to ask questions and foster their own curiosity and it works alongside our Jigsaw scheme of PSHE learning.
+Discovery RE encourages children to ask questions and foster their own curiosity and it works alongside our PSHE scheme of learning.

 Children will leave Westbury Park with a strong understanding of the beliefs and practices of a range of religions that exist across the world.
 They will have the ability to question what they are learning and challenge anything that they believe to be prejudice or discriminatory.
 They will be inquisitive, respectful and kind.